osmr/imgclsmob/README.md

 bottleneck block.
 Respectively a network without b-suffix has the stride in the first convolution.
 - ResNet/PreResNet models do not use biasses in convolutions at all.
 - CondenseNet models are only so-called converted versions.
+- All models have input 244x244 with ordinary mean and standard deviation normalization.

 ### For Gluon